Fatty fish, chicken breast, and tofu help lower "bad" cholesterol and provide omega-3s, protecting cardiovascular health.

 Nuts

-In 28g of nuts: walnuts contain 4g of protein, peanuts have 7g of protein, almonds have 6g of protein.
+In 28g of nuts: walnuts contain 4g of protein, peanuts have 7g of protein, and almonds have 6g of protein.
 Nuts are rich in unsaturated fats that support heart health and omega-3s that help lower bad cholesterol and increase good cholesterol.

 Lentils